-DUI First Offense―License revocation for 9 months; $600 to $1,000 fine; up to 1 year in jail; up to 96 hours community service; alcohol education.
+DUI 1st Offense: Administrative license revocation for 9 months; $600 to $1,000 fine; up to 1 year in jail; up to 96 hours community service; alcohol education.

 The penalties increase substantially for repeated offenses and, in some cases, you may be required to install an ignition interlock device on your car.
-That means your car won't even turn on if the device detects a certain percentage of alcohol in your breath, and you could face penalties for attempting to start the car after drinking.
+The only way to challenge Administrative penalties is to request an alcohol hearing.

 - If you fail the roadside sobriety test, which could entail anything from standing on one leg while answering a barrage of questions to touching your nose and walking a straight line, you will be read your rights.

 - You will be handcuffed and taken to a city or county jail.